Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 }
 ```

-The above example provides you with details on:

-- The `NetworkVariable`'s purpose.
-- The "logical" reasoning behind each `NetworkVariable`'s read and write permission settings.

 :::important
 You might be wondering about our earlier door example and why we chose to use a server RPC for clients to notify the server that the door's open/closed state has changed.
-Under that scenario, the owner of the door will most likely be owned by the server just like non-player characters will almost always be owned by the server.
-Under a server owned scenario, using an RPC to handle updating a `NetworkVariable` is the proper choice above permissions for most cases.
+In that scenario, the owner of the door will most likely be owned by the server, just like non-player characters will almost always be owned by the server.
+In a server-owned scenario, using an RPC to handle updating a `NetworkVariable` is the proper choice above permissions for most cases.
 :::

-## Complex Types
+## Complex types

-Almost all of our examples have been focused around numeric [Value Types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types).
-Netcode for GameObjects also supports complex types (as mentioned in the Supported Types list above), and can support both unmanaged types *and* managed types (although avoiding managed types where possible will improve your game's performance).
+Almost all of the examples on this page have been focused around numeric [value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types).
+Netcode for GameObjects also supports complex types and can support both unmanaged types *and* managed types (although avoiding managed types where possible will improve your game's performance).

-### Synchronizing Complex Types Example
+### Synchronizing complex types example

-For this example, we are extending the previous `PlayerState` class to include some complex types to handle a weapon boosting game play mechanic.
-We will explore two complex values types:
+This example extends the previous `PlayerState` class to include some complex types to handle a weapon boosting game play mechanic.
+The example uses two complex values types:

-- *WeaponBooster:* A power-up weapon booster that can only be assigned/applied by the client.
-  - This is a simple example of a "complex" type.
+- `WeaponBooster`: A power-up weapon booster that can only be applied by the client.
+This is a simple example of a complex type.
-- *AreaWeaponBooster:* A second kind of "weapon booster" power-up that players can deploy at a specific location, and any team members within the radius of the `AreaWeaponBooster` will have the weapon booster applied.
-  - This is an example of a nested complex type.
+- `AreaWeaponBooster`: A second kind of weapon booster power-up that players can deploy at a specific location, and any team members within the radius of the `AreaWeaponBooster` have the weapon booster applied.
+This is an example of a nested complex type.

-For the `WeaponBooster`, we only need one NetworkVariable to handle synchronizing everyone with any currently active player-local `WeaponBooster`.
-However, with the `AreaWeaponBooster` we must consider what happens if you have 8 team members that can, at any given moment, deploy one a `AreaWeaponBooster`?
-It would require, at a minimum, a list of all deployed and currently active `AreaWeaponBooster`s.
-For this task, we will use a `NetworkList` as opposed to a `NetworkVariable`.
+`WeaponBooster` only needs one `NetworkVariable` to handle synchronizing everyone with any currently active player-local `WeaponBooster`.
+However, the `AreaWeaponBooster` must consider what happens if there are eight team members that can, at any given moment, deploy an `AreaWeaponBooster`.
+It requires, at a minimum, a list of all deployed and currently active `AreaWeaponBooster`s.
+This task uses a `NetworkList` instead of a `NetworkVariable`.

-First, let's review over the below `PlayerState` additions along with the `WeaponBooster` structure (complex type):
+Below are the `PlayerState` additions along with the `WeaponBooster` structure (complex type):

 ```csharp
 public class PlayerState : NetworkBehaviour